Conditions of Entry to Baxter’s Field

 Entry to this PRIVATE FIELD is subject to the following terms and conditions, which must be observed by ALL persons entering Baxter’s Field.

-- Entry by main or disabled gates only Entry into the field may only be made through the main gate located at the top of Paddock Road at the junction with Ireland’s Lane, De Montfort Road, and Bradford Road or by the disabled gate further along on Bradford Road.
-Climbing over fences / walls, or access through gaps and other gates on the perimeter of the field is not a valid form of entry, unless specific written permission has been obtained from The Baxter’s Field Company, and will therefore be considered trespass and illegal.
+- Entry by main or disabled gates only Entry into the field may only be made through the main gate located at the top of Paddock Road at the junction with Ireland’s Lane, De Montfort Road, and Bradford Road or by the easy access gate lower down on Bradford Road.
+Climbing over fences / walls around the perimeter of the field is not permitted by the company, and will therefore be considered trespass and illegal entry.

 - No fires or loud music Fires and barbeques (including portable barbeques) are strictly forbidden at all times, as is amplified music, and any portable music or radio listening device may only be used with headphones / earphones.

 - No dogs Dogs and other domestic animals are not allowed in Baxter’s Field, whether accompanied or unaccompanied, and if so found may be disposed of accordingly.

 - No climbing trees, walls or fences – keep to the grassy area Do not climb the boundary walls/fences or climb on the trees.
 The company takes no responsibility if you choose to ignore this warning.
 Large trees shed their branches and these may give way unexpectedly.
 Please keep strictly to the mown grass areas of this field, which are for recreational and sporting activities only.
 Access to the fenced off areas is strictly forbidden for your own safety.
 Wild flowers and plants, other than in the mown areas, should not be picked nor the branches of living trees broken.
 Please help to protect our plants, bushes and trees – they are your heritage.